 I heard other newbie bloggers loud and clear in the comment section.
 They wanted to know more about the strategies I use to increase traffic to my blog each month, so I wrote up my entire blogging strategy in my September 2018 blog report (my seventh-month blogging), sharing an honest review of what worked and what didn’t.

 I always love when a blogger opens up about the real struggles of blogging and making money blogging, so I personally always strive for complete transparency myself (blogging is legit hard, guys…hard but FUN!)

-(Update: I hit 150k pageviews for October and got accepted to MediaVine!
-I will be sharing my blog report for that soon.)
+(Update: I hit 140k montly pageviews in October and got accepted to MediaVine!)

 - How Tasty Pins Helps Drive 1,000 Pageviews a Day to My New Blog